Azure/azurehpc/apps/wrf/readme.md

 Changes:
 - Change OS to use CentOS 7 versions
 - Use +300GB storage size (space to download WRF data)
-- Change cloud-init
+- Change cloud-init as following:
-- Confirm the IP address of your NFS storage
+- Confirm the IP address of your NFS storage and change it  below accordingly:

 ```
 #!/bin/bash